-We’ve been engaged in a bit of dialogue over on Facebook, Twitter, and Instagram about the things our readers would tell their younger selves about grief (either before they experienced the death of their loved one or just after).
-The advice they have to offer runs the gamut but echoes the collective wisdom we hear from people in the WYG community on a regular basis.
+We've been engaged in a bit of dialogue over on Facebook, Twitter, and Instagram about the things our readers would tell their younger selves about grief—either before they experienced the death of their loved one or just after.
+The advice our readers have to offer runs the gamut but echoes the collective wisdom we hear from people in the WYG community on a regular basis.

 The answer to this question will depend on the person answering it, who they were when their loved one died, and who they are today.
 If you haven't already, we'd really love for you to add to the conversation and share what you would tell your younger self about grief if you could.